mstocco/mariostoc.co/content/racereports/2021-ironman-italy-emilia-romagna.md

 <!---->
 ## Seafood, Pasta and the Beach

+![Canale Emissario delle Saline](/assets/jpg/IMG_3423.jpeg)

 Arriving late Sunday night, we had Monday to Friday to adjust to a 9 hour time change.
-Vacation life in an Italian seaside village made that easy.
+A vacation in an Italian seaside village made that easy.
-![Canale Emissario delle Saline](/assets/jpg/IMG_3423.jpeg)

 I got some swimming, biking and running in too.

 ![Bagno Oba Oba Beach](/assets/jpg/IMG_3511.jpeg)

 <!---->